Helen Popovich Scholarship

 In cases of reapplication, candidates must include a revised letter of application,

 updated letters of recommendation, and at least one additional writing sample from

 an English or literature course taken since previously applying for and/or receiving

 a previous Popovich scholarship.

 - A subcommittee of the English Education Committee will select a four person scholarship

 selection sub-committee to evaluate candidates' materials and to rank-order recipients

 recommended for the scholarship, considering factors required by the Endowment Agreement,

 - The sub-committee will give its recommendation to the English Education Committee

-for its approval and then to the Head of the Department.
+for its approval and then to the Chair of the Department.
 The sub-committee will then

 forward a copy of the rank-listed prospective scholarship recipients to the Office